Breath and Prana

 Breathing is a vital process which starts at the time of birth and stops at the death.
 The important Oxygen is provided to all the parts, organs and cells of the body.
 Oxygen is life, a vital force.
 This vital energy is called Prana.

 Pranayama is control of Breath”.
 “Prana” is Breath or vital energy in the body.
 On subtle levels prana represents the pranic energy responsible for life or life force, and “ayama” means control.
 So Pranayama is “Control of Breath”.
 One can control the rhythms of pranic energy with pranayama and achieve healthy body and mind.

-Patanjali in his text of Yoga Sutras mentioned pranayama as means of attaining higher states of awareness, he mentions the holding of breath as important practice of reaching Samadhi.
+Patanjali in his text of Yoga Sutras mentioned pranayama as means of attaining higher states of awareness, he mentions the holding of breath is important to the practice of reaching Samadhi.
 Hatha Yoga also talks about 8 types of pranayama which will make the body and mind healthy.

 What is Pranayama?

 The process of controlling the Prana is called Pranayama.
 So pranayama is the science related to vital force supplying energy and controlling the body-mind complex.